-Despite the wide use of the Sr/Ca proxy in paleontology and climatology studies, there is a wealth of scientific controversy over its legitimacy.
-When the relationship between Sr/Ca in coral skeletons and SST was first confirmed by Weber (1973), he recognized potential complications when using a biological host for such a proxy and found evidence that a coral's growth rate affects Sr/Ca. Since then, many scientist have argued both sides, finding empirical evidence that the proxy is either significantly affected by growth rate (Cohen and Hart 2004; Reynaud et al. 2004; Ferrier-Pages et al.

-2002), completely unaffected by growth rate (Gagan et al 1998; Alibert and McCulloch 1997; Smith et al. 1979), or something in between (Allison and Finch 2004).
+Despite the wide use of the Sr/Ca proxy in paleontology and climatology studies, mixed results have raised concerns regarding the conditions that affect its reliability.
+When the relationship between Sr/Ca in coral skeletons and SST was first confirmed by Weber (1973), he recognized potential complications when using a biological host for such a proxy and found evidence that a coral's growth rate affects Sr/Ca. Since then, many scientists have argued both sides, finding empirical evidence that the proxy is either significantly affected by growth rate (Goodkin et al. 2007; Goodkin et al. 2005; Cohen and Hart 2004; Reynaud et al. 2004; Ferrier-Pages et al. 2002; Cohen et al. 2001), completely unaffected by growth rate (Gagan et al. 1998; Alibert and McCulloch 1997; Smith et al. 1979), or something in between (Allison and Finch 2004).

 The proxy is further complicated because the relationship between Sr/Ca and SST appears to vary within both genus and species.
 Weber (1973) was also the first to recognize this.
 He analyzed 2,020 coral specimens from 67 genera across 17 localities and found that Sr/Ca in Acropora species tended to be high relative to other genera from the same locality.
 Additionally, linear regression slopes calculated for Sr/Ca and SST were similarly negative, but variable by species (Weber 1973).
 Few other studies have compared across genera in a single study, but a meta-analysis by Correge (2006) showed that even with the improved precision in ion measurements, recent Sr/Ca-SST calibration equations supported Weber's conclusions.
 Correge (2006) also demonstrated that there is high degree of variation in calculated calibration equations even within one genus.

-When entering the value 9.035 mmol Sr/mol Ca (the value associated with 25 degrees Celsius in the mean equation) into an assortment of the published calibration equations for Porites species, predicted values of 19 to 32 degrees Celsius were returned.
+Entering the value 9.035 mmol Sr/mol Ca (the value associated with 25 °C in the mean equation) into an assortment of the published calibration equations for Porites species yielded predicted values of 19 to 32 °C.

 These inconsistencies between and within genera probably result from several factors.
 Inconsistent sampling and chemical analysis techniques, the use of different SST datasets, and differing statistical analyses are certainly contributing factors (Correge 2006).
-However, these variations may point toward biological mechanisms which could affect Sr/Ca incorporation.
-The Sr/Ca-SST proxy has a living host, so it seems more than likely that the proxy may be influenced by factors other than temperature including, but certainly not limited to, coral growth parameters.
-The situation has the potential to become confounded as one of the main factors affecting coral growth is temperature

-(Weber et al. 1975).
+However, these observed inconsistencies may also point toward biological mechanisms which could affect Sr/Ca incorporation.
+The Sr/Ca-SST proxy has a living host, so it seems more than likely that the proxy is influenced by factors other than temperature including, but certainly not limited to, coral growth parameters.
+The situation has the potential to become confounded as one of the main factors affecting coral growth is temperature (Weber et al. 1975).
 Coral growth is also known to be affected by other factors such as light intensity and water quality (Barnes and Lough 1993).
 Logically, if coral growth is a factor in determining Sr/Ca, then the other factors which affect growth will cause variation in Sr/Ca beyond the effect of temperature.

-These inconsistencies revealed in the literature stress the need for caution in the use of Sr/Ca as a proxy for SST.
+These inconsistencies documented in the literature stress the need for caution in the use of Sr/Ca as a proxy for SST.
 However, all the studies mentioned have found a strong linear relationship between Sr/Ca and SST across decades, and as a result, there is clear value in attempts to improve the proxy.
-It is unrealistic to think that any proxy is perfect; all climate proxies have some degree of bias (Lough et al. 1997), but without a better understanding of the biological mechanisms behind the Sr/Ca proxy, it cannot be used with confidence.
+It is unrealistic to think that any proxy is perfect; all climate proxies have some degree of bias (Lough et al. 1997), but a better understanding of the biological mechanisms behind the Sr/Ca proxy will provide a better understanding of both its limitations and advantages, and provide a basis for applying with greater confidence.